Yogesh-Ghate/Yogesh-Ghate/README.md

 # 💫 About Me:
-Aspiring Software Engineer: Passionate about Coding, Eager to Learn, and Ready to Contribute to Innovative Software Development.
+Aspiring Software Engineer Passionate about Coding, Eager to Learn, and Ready to Contribute to Innovative Software Development.

 ## 🌐 Socials: